home-assistant/home-assistant.io/source/more-info/unsupported/supervisor_version.markdown

 ## The issue

-Only the latest version of supervisor is supported.
-Users may control when Supervisor updates by disabling its default auto update behavior and updating it manually.
+Only the latest version of the supervisor is supported.
+Users may control when Supervisor updates by disabling its default auto-update behavior and updating it manually.
 But using any version of Supervisor besides the latest is not supported.

 ## The solution